 Objectives of IP Australia

 IP Australia is an Australian Government controlled entity.
 It is a not-for-profit entity.
-The objective of IP Australia is to contribute to the improvement of Australian and international IP systems and thereby support Australia's economic development through the provision and administration of intellectual property rights.
+The objective of IP Australia is to contribute to the improvement of Australian and international IP systems and thereby supporting Australia's economic development through the provision and administration of intellectual property rights.

 IP Australia is structured to meet one outcome: increased innovation, investment and trade in Australia, and by Australians overseas, through the administration of the registrable intellectual property rights system, promoting public awareness and industry engagement, and advising government.